401 Tactical Fighter Squadron: D-day and European Offensive 1944

 On 7 June eight aircraft were claimed destroyed, and on 18 June the squadron moved to the B-4 airstrip at Beny-sur-Mer, France.
 Six more fighters were claimed downed on 28 June.
 No. 401 shot down three fighters of JG 26 on 7 July.
 The squadron's 100th victory was notched up on 20 July, while seven more Bf 109s were shot down on 27 July over Caen.

 The squadron increasingly operated in the fighter-bomber role, ground attack and armed reconnaissance operations, culminating in operations supporting operations over Nijmegen and the ground fighting in Arnhem in September.
-S/L R. I. A. 'Rod' Smith, an experienced Malta 'ace', was posted from 412 Squadron and took command in September.
+Squadron Leader R. I. A. 'Rod' Smith, an experienced Malta 'ace', was posted from 412 Squadron and took command in September.
 On 29 September the squadron surprised some thirty Bf 109s attacking a Typhoon formation, and claimed at least nine destroyed for one loss.

 On 5 October, a five-strong squadron patrol encountered a Messerschmitt Me 262 jet of KG 51 and shot it down, the pilot, Hpt.
 Hans-Christoph Buttmann, was killed.
 This was the first victory over this type credited to either the RAF or RCAF.

 During late 1944 the unit operated from 'B-80' airfield in Volkel and then 'B-88', near Heesch, in the Netherlands.

 In the course of Operation Bodenplatte, the mass ground-attack of 1 January 1945 by the Luftwaffe, the unit claimed nine of the attackers shot down, making the tally since D-Day 76.5 aircraft destroyed, three probables and 37 damaged.
-The next day S/L W. T. Klersy was appointed Commanding Officer.
-The squadron caught Fw 190s taking off from Twente airfield on 14 January and five fighters of I./JG 1 shot down for one loss, F/L L. J. Mackay claiming three.
+The next day Squadron Leader William Klersy was appointed Commanding Officer.
+The squadron caught Fw 190s taking off from Twente airfield on 14 January and five fighters of I./JG 1 shot down for one loss, Flight Lieutenant L. J. Mackay claiming three.
 On 23 January 401 claimed three Arado Ar 234 jet-bombers of III./KG 76 over Achmer airfield.

 Operations were restricted in the early part of 1945 due to bad weather, but from the end of February it was heavily involved in the offensive until the end of the war.
 The squadron received a few Spitfire XIVs in May 1945, but Mk XVIs became standard equipment until the squadron disbanded at Faßberg in Germany on 3 July 1945.
 20 April saw No. 401 claim some eight Bf 109s spotted taking off from a grass airstrip near Schwerin, and another five claimed later in the day over Hagenau aerodrome.
 On 3 May 401 attacked aircraft on the ground North West of Kiel, claiming 12 Ju 52s, two He 111s and a Ju 87 destroyed; the Squadron's last claims of the war.